-We are so fortunate to have these incredible recreation sites, parks and open spaces in our region where we can connect with each other and enjoy nature.
+We are so fortunate to have these great recreation sites, parks and open spaces in our region where we can connect and enjoy nature.

 There are two Provincial Parks (Smileys and Falls Lake), two Park Reserves (Cheverie Salt Marsh and St. Croix), wilderness areas, 12% protected lands (as identified by Environment NS,) and Crown land within the Region.

-The Region currently own and/or manage 73 parcels of parks and open space land, totaling 492.5 acres.
-Forty three of these parcels are used for recreational purposes and, currently, twenty-one sites have been developed and are maintained as recreation sites.
+The Region currently owns and/or manage 73 parcels of parks and open space land, totalling 492.5 acres.
+Forty-three of these parcels are used for recreational purposes, and, currently, twenty-one sites have been developed and are maintained as recreation sites.

 - Armstrong Lake Park

 - Chittick Park